 Elegant Classic Rounds, Lowest Profile Prong or Bezel Set.

-These Styles are Made Personally for That Special Baby.
+These Styles are Made Personally for That Special Baby of Any Age.

 Our Special, 3mm Low Profile Setting.